 Cost of goods sold consists of materials, labor, outside services, and overhead expenses incurred in the manufacture and testing of our products.
 Shipping and handling fees and related freight costs and supplies associated with shipping products are also included as a component of cost of goods sold.
-Many factors affect our gross margin, including capacity utilization, product mix, production volume, and yield.
-While we have entered into supply assurance agreements with some of our key suppliers to maintain the continuity of supply of some of the key materials we use, we generally do not participate in any significant long-term contracts with suppliers, and we believe there are a number of potential suppliers for most of the raw materials we use.
+Many factors affect our gross margin, including capacity utilization, product mix, production volume, supply chain issues, and yield.